|

 Regolith | Soil Formation, Weathering & Erosion | Britannica

-regolith, a region of loose unconsolidated rock and dust that sits atop a layer of bedrock.
+Regolith, a region of loose unconsolidated rock and dust that sits atop a layer of bedrock.
 On Earth, regolith also includes soil, which is a biologically active medium and a key component in plant growth.

 Regolith 1.6